-- 4.4.3 For levels 3-6 on eligible modules/awards listed above, a marginal failure will be considered for compensation in the following way; - a.
-Compensation will be applied by the board of examiners at the end of each level. - b.
-A student who receives a fail grade, and following their resit is awarded a lower grade for the resit attempt, the higher fail grade will be considered by the board. - c.
-The recipient of a Pass by Compensation (35-39% CP) will not have the right to resit assessment in that module.
-Students compensated will gain the credit for the module but the module mark will not be changed, will be shown on their transcript and may count towards the classification of their award. - 4.4.4 Where Professional, Statutory, Regulatory Bodies do not permit compensation, students will normally be permitted an additional resit attempt in assessment in modules, provided students have passed modules worth a minimum of 80 credits at the same level of study, as follows; - a. a maximum of 40 credits at level 4 - b. a maximum of 40 credits at level 5 - c. a maximum of 20 credits at level 6 - d.
+- b.
+Where a student receives a fail grade, and the grade for a further attempt is lower, the highest grade will be retained. - c.
+There is no right to resit an assessment in a module for which a compensated pass has been awarded. - d.
+Where a module is compensated students will be awarded credit for the module, but the mark will not be changed.
+This will be shown as a Compensated Pass (CP) on their transcript and may be included in the calculations for the classification of an award. - 4.4.6 Where Professional, Statutory, Regulatory Bodies do not permit compensation, students will normally be permitted an additional resit attempt in assessment in modules, provided students have passed modules worth a minimum of 80 credits at the same level of study, as follows; - a. a maximum of 40 credits at level 4 - b. a maximum of 40 credits at level 5 - c. a maximum of 20 credits at level 6 - d.
 Overall, a maximum of 100 credits for Bachelor's and Bachelor's Honours degrees.